hharrisd/bookstore/readme.md

-# Bookstore: A Django projec to build a professional website
+# Bookstore: A Django project to build a professional website

 ## Features